 6.Thai green curry

 It gets its green colour from its chilli content, making for a hot and spicy dish usually made with beef, pork, chicken or fish and served with either rice, rice noodles or roti.

-The traditional Sunday lunch of roast beef, Yorkshire pudding, gravy, roast potatoes, veg and more gravy may not be the family staple it once was, but many English folk still love a good roast and the carvery remains a popular option down the pub.
+The traditional British Sunday lunch dish of roast beef, Yorkshire pudding, gravy, roast potatoes, veg and more gravy may not be the family staple it once was, but many English folk still love a good roast and the carvery remains a popular option down the pub.

 Another old school classic, English folk love a hearty plate of sausages and mashed potato as much now as they ever did.
 Onion gravy, baked beans or mushy peas can set this off a treat.

 9. Sweet and sour chicken